bostontrader/crypto-docker/README.md

 5. Build an image that contains gdb and gdbgui.
 The running container will communicate with an external web browser to enable graphical debugging of the software.

-# Comes in Two Flavors
+# It Comes in Two Flavors

 ## Legacy Edition

 The project originated with the First Dockerfile.
-As with cats or children, soon there was a second one.
-And so on and so on.
+As with mice, cats, and children, where there was one, soon there were more.
 Without benefit of hindsight we did things in a certain way that we might cringe at today.
 As time goes on we'll eventually revisit and update the Legacy Dockerfiles, but until then, they still exist and still need your love and understanding.

 ## Xtreme Edition